robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-05-2y]

+- The `Plugin::initialize()` method now takes a `&mut impl InitContext` instead of a `&mut impl ProcessContext`.
+This is to avoid soundness issues when `ProcessContext` lets you access sidechain buffer and auxiliary outputs in the future and because most of the methods on `ProcessContext` would not be applicable to initialization.

 ## [2022-05-22]

 - Previously calling `param.non_automatable()` when constructing a parameter